Skip to content

 Share article

 One of the International Experience Canada (IEC) categories of work permits is known as 'Young Professionals'.
-It allows young people from more than 20 countries to live and work in Canada for up to two years.
+It allows young people from more than 20 countries to live and work in Canada for up to three years.
 This page covers all you need to know about the Young Professionals program.

 Watch our latest webinar where we covered key questions to help you prepare for the IEC Season!